MikeFHS/automated-rating-curve/README.md

 ## Running ARC simulations
 Instructions for running ARC can be found [here](https://sites.google.com/follumhydro.com/automated-rating-curve-arc).

+## Using ARC output with flood iundation mapping software
+Instructions for processing ARC output for the Flood Inundation Surface Topology (FIST) model can be found here.

 ## Authors and acknowledgment
 Mike Follum has been the lead for this project since the code was in it's AutoRoute days.
 Other contributors include Joseph Gutenson and Drew Loney.